nafio-nabi/javascript_basics/1_javascript_basics.md

 Q) What is JavaScript?

 A) JavaScript is a programming language.
-It was originally created to run inside web browsers and used to make webpages interactive and dynamic.
+It was originally created to run inside web browsers and used to make web pages interactive and dynamic.
 However, now JavaScript can be used in many different environments: web servers, mobile, desktop, and IoT devices.
 Some key characteristics of JavaScript are:

 * High-level: you don't have to manage memory or worry about the computer's hardware.
 * Interpreted: it runs directly in different environments without compiling.